-Insects are probably the most species rich and diverse group of the earth's biota.
+Insects are among the most species rich and diverse group of the earth's biota.
 The aim of this course is to give a good introduction to insect studies in general and to the terminology, methods and processes related to insect morphology, diversity and behavior.
 You will meet some of the most enthusiastic and knowledgeable entomologists in Sweden and you will get the opportunity to personally meet and interact with the fervent crew working in the Swedish Malaise Trap Project.
-You will learn how to recognize all the major insect lineages (orders or similar) during the course and, not the least; you are going to acquire unique knowledge about the very diverse insect orders of Hymenoptera, Diptera and Coleoptera.
+You will learn how to recognize all the major insect lineages (orders or similar) during the course and, not the least; you are going to acquire unique knowledge about the mega diverse insect orders of Hymenoptera, Diptera and Coleoptera.

-The course is given by the Department of Zoology at the Museum of Natural History in Stockholm, but is in its entirely located to Station Linné on Öland.
+The course is given by the Department of Zoology at the Museum of Natural History in Stockholm, but is in its entirely located to Station Linné on the Baltic island Öland.

 Participating students are offered a special rate for the accommodation in a shared room at Station Linné for a total cost of 995 SEK for the course period.

-This price is settled and independent of how many days the student is using the room between August, 5 and August, 27.
-Self-catering is available at the station.
-Students are encouraged to bring their own laptops.
+This cost is settled independent of how many days the student is using the room between August 10 - September 1.

+Self-catering is available at the field station.
+Students are encouraged to bring their own laptop.

-The course language is English. (application code: SU-56449)
+The course language is English. (application code: SU-56833)